spgennard/vscode_cobol/README.md

 ## Remote development using containers

-If your main development is Micro Focus Visual COBOL/Enterprise Developer you may have access to base images that provide the compiler and its tools.
+If your main development is Micro Focus™Visual COBOL/Enterprise Developer you may have access to base images that provide the compiler and its tools.

 If you do, all that is required is another image that contains extra tools and a devcontainer.json to configure its use.